Vivaan Shah: My struggle continues...I have come to terms with it’

 Deep Lucknow connection!

 “In 2019, I shot for Mira Nair’s Suitable... so that was a different world – estates, bungalows and heritage buildings – whereas in this film (USKG) I got to shoot in real Lucknow – in lanes and by-lanes between commoners.
-I was able to get close and get the feel of life on the streets, which while living in Mumbai, in a well-to-do family, I never got a chance to see.
 This genre of aam-aadmi and mohalley ki kahani is an important aspect of Indian cinema and I’m happy that I was able to explore it.”

 He adds, “Another connection with his city is that in our play Shatranj Ki Khiladi in Motley (theatre group) we have a song Nakhlau which was composed by Vishal (Bhardwaj) and was sung by Rekhaji (singer).
 As a student, I remember coming to City Montessori School for a debate and otherwise too as a child with my parents.”